 Police: West York man wounded in shootout is also a suspect

-A West York man shot in the foot over the weekend on Dewey Street in the borough is both a victim and a suspect in the case, according to police.
+A West York man shot in the foot earlier this month on Dewey Street in the borough is both a victim and a suspect in the case, according to police.

-He remains in York County Prison on $25,000 bail, charged with being a felon in illegal possession of a firearm and carrying a firearm without a license, both felonies, as well as two misdemeanor counts of reckless endangerment.
+He was charged with being a felon in illegal possession of a firearm and carrying a firearm without a license, both felonies, as well as two misdemeanor counts of reckless endangerment.
+He was released from York County Prison on Thursday, Feb.
+13, after posting $25,000 bail.

 In a separate case, Pough is charged with felony drug dealing, simple possession of marijuana and possession of drug paraphernalia, both misdemeanors.